1982–83 in English football: Diary of the season

 18 December 1982: Liverpool extend their lead of the First Division to five points with a 4–2 away win over Aston Villa, while Manchester United can only manage a goalless away draw with Swansea City.
 In the Second Division promotion race, Wolves beat leaders QPR 4–0 at the Molineux to cut the gap between first and second place to three points.
 Wolves have a game in hand over the leaders and now have a superior goal difference.

 22 December 1982: Everton sign 26-year-old midfielder Peter Reid from Bolton Wanderers in a £60,000 deal.

-26 December 1982: With Boxing Day being on a Sunday for the last time until 1993, there are just two fixtures in the whole Football League.
+26 December 1982: With the 26th being on a Sunday for the last time until 1993, there are just two fixtures in the whole Football League.
 In the Second Division, promotion challengers Oldham Athletic and Leeds United draw 2–2 at Boundary Park.
 In the Third Division, there is a London derby at The Den, where Millwall lose 1–0 at home to Orient in a relegation crunch match.

-27 December 1982: Liverpool remain in pole position at the top of the First Division with a 5–2 home win over Manchester City.
+27 December 1982: The last Boxing Day to fall on the 27th until 1993.
+Liverpool remain in pole position at the top of the First Division with a 5–2 home win over Manchester City.
 There is an East Anglian derby clash at Portman Road, where Norwich boost their survival bid with a 3–2 win over their Suffolk neighbours.
 Birmingham City are on the winning side at home to their neighbours Aston Villa, winning 3–0 to dent Tony Barton's team's hopes of winning a second league title in three seasons, while Birmingham's three points are vital in their battle to avoid relegation.
 Wolves go top of the Second Division with a 2–0 away win over Shrewsbury Town, as QPR lose 2–1 at home to London rivals Chelsea.

 29 December 1982: Watford rise to third in the table with a win over West Ham, who move into fifth.
 At the lower reaches of the table, Norwich beat Luton and Birmingham draw with Swansea; all four clubs and Brighton are separated by four points.
 In the Second Division, QPR beat Charlton to go level on points with Wolverhampton Wanderers at the top of the table.

 31 December 1982: The year ends with Liverpool's lead at the top of the First Division increased to six points, with Nottingham Forest their nearest challengers and Watford and Manchester United two points further back.
 Sunderland, Birmingham City and Brighton & Hove Albion occupy the bottom three places.
 An excellent month for Wolverhampton Wanderers has seen the Midlands side storm to the top of the Second Division, joined in the top three by Queens Park Rangers and Fulham.